prebuilderjs/rollup-plugin/Packages/rollup-plugin/README.md

 Values: `"plain"|"commented"|"both"`

-Wether to process when directives are written plainly or used in a comment.
+Wether to preprocess directives written plainly `#if` or in a comment `//#if`.
 Default value is "both".
 ```txt
 commented -> "//#if", "//#else", ... and "//#post-code let exampleVar = 5;"
 plain     -> "#if", "#else", ... ("#post-code" not available)